gl-inet/docs-astrowarp/docs/quick_start/index.md

 ![](https://static.gl-inet.com/docs/astrowarp/quick_start/astrowarp_node_permission.gif)

-By clicking on the connection, we can set the access permissions between nodes through the permission switch on the right.
+Click on the line between two nodes and set access permissions through the permission switch on the right.

 ![](https://static.gl-inet.com/docs/astrowarp/quick_start/astrowarp_node_permission_setting.gif)

 **Notice:** when you try to connect a router to a cloud node, it means that the current router uses the cloud node as the aggregate VPN exit.
-Currently, only EXCLUSIVE server support the aggregate VPN function.
+Currently, only some servers support the aggregate VPN function.

 #### Remove permissions